JiexiaoXu/JiexiaoXu.github.io/_pages/about.md

 🎾In my spare time, I enjoy staying active with tennis rallies and traveling, with a special fondness for trying ice creams at local shops.

-🏫**Currently, I am looking for a Ph.D. position starting in Fall 2025.
-Please reach out if you are interested or have any opportunities!**

 ## Education

 - **Bachelor of Science in Computer Science**